vaiibhavgupta/text-to-sql/README.md

 We evaluated each stage of our system using two key metrics:

 - **Execution Accuracy:** Does the query execute correctly on the target database?
-- **Output Accuracy:** Does the generated query exactly match the gold SQL?
+- **Output Accuracy:** Does the output of the generated query exactly matches to that of the gold SQL?

 ### Accuracy Comparison